houqp/vimrc-houqp/README.md

 `Ag KEYWORD`: search keyword using ag.
 `Agc`: search current word under cursor using ag.

-### Use sessions for project management
-Because I use different color scheme for .gvimrc and .vimrc, so I only enabled auto session management in GUI.
-Every time you fire up GVim with no arguments, the session mode will be set and you can use `<Leader><Leader>ms` to save a session on current directory.

-Then you can easily recover your previous workspace by fire up GVim in the same directory, where Session.vim is saved.
-When you quit GVim, it will automatically save the session for you.

 # Tips for installed plugins
-### Colorizer

-Colorizer is turned off by default, use command `ColorToggle` to turn it on.

 ### BufExplorer

 `:help bufexplorer`

-### VOoM

-`:Voom format`

-VOoM supports lots of format, check out this [page](http://vim-voom.github.com) for the list.

 ### easymotion